 Not sure what a cover letter should look like?
 Here’s a simple cover letter example written by a mid-level candidate:

-What should I include in a cover letter for a job?
+What to include in a cover letter for a job

-Here’s a quick look at what to include in a cover letter for a job:
+Here’s what to include in a cover letter for a job:

 - Contact information – List your name and contact details in your cover letter header, followed by the hiring manager’s name and contact details.